Lewis Jones (rugby, born 1931): Rugby league career

-After the 1953 game against France, Wales did not play another officially recognised international match until 1968; but during this period a representative Wales team played in two games against France.
+After the 1953 game against France, Wales did not play another RFL officially recognised international match until 1968; but during this period, a representative Wales team played in two games against France, both of which are now considered official by the Rugby League Record Keepers Society who provide data to International Rugby League.
 The second of these games saw Jones given the captaincy, leading the Wales team out at Toulouse on 17 February 1963.
-Despite playing twice for Wales, he was only capped for the first match.

-Lewis also represented Great Britain while at Leeds between 1952 and 1956 against France (2 non-Test matches).
+Jones also represented Great Britain while at Leeds between 1952 and 1956 against France (two non-test matches).
 Lewis Jones represented the Rest of the World in the 11–20 defeat by Australia at Sydney Cricket Ground on 29 June 1957.

 Jones' Testimonial match at Leeds took place in 1963.
-He was the first Leeds player to score over 1,000 goals for the club, a feat not matched until 2009 Kevin Sinfield.
+He was the first Leeds player to score over 1,000 goals for the club, a feat not matched until 2009 by Kevin Sinfield.
 Jones became one of fewer than ten Welshmen to have scored more than 2,000 points in their rugby league career.

 Jones won 15 caps for Great Britain at rugby league, scoring in every game he played.
 He spent six years as a player-coach and a further two years as coach of the Wentworthville Magpies in Australia.
 During his eight-year tenure Wentworthville won seven Second Division premierships.
 A schoolteacher by profession, he later taught mathematics in Leeds.

-As of 2015, he is 9th in British rugby league's "most points in a career" record list behind; Neil Fox, Jim Sullivan, Kevin Sinfield, Gus Risman, John Woods, Mick Nanyn, Cyril Kellett and Kel Coslett.
+As of 2015, he is ninth in British rugby league's "most points in a career" record list behind; Neil Fox, Jim Sullivan, Kevin Sinfield, Gus Risman, John Woods, Mick Nanyn, Cyril Kellett and Kel Coslett.

-Post playing
+After playing

-Arriva Yorkshire honoured thirteen rugby league footballers on Thursday 20 August 2009, at a ceremony at Wheldon Road, the home of Castleford.
-A fleet of new buses were named after the 'Arriva Yorkshire Rugby League Dream Team', which included Jones.
-Members of the public nominated the best ever rugby league footballers to have played in West Yorkshire, supported by local rugby league journalists; James Deighton from BBC Leeds, and Tim Butcher, editor of Rugby League World.
+At a ceremony at Wheldon Road, the home of Castleford, on 20 August 2009, Jones was named as one of thirteen rugby league footballers to be honoured by the Arriva Yorkshire bus operator by having a fleet of new buses named after them.
+Members of the public, supported by local rugby league journalists James Deighton (BBC Leeds) and Tim Butcher (editor of Rugby League World), nominated the best ever rugby league footballers to have played in West Yorkshire for the 'Arriva Yorkshire Rugby League Dream Team'.

-In 2013 Jones, along with three other former players, was inducted into the Rugby League Hall of Fame.
+In 2013, Jones and three other former players were inducted into the Rugby League Hall of Fame.

+Jones died on 4 March 2024, at the age of 92.